DelphiWorlds/Playground/Demos/GrijjyErrorReporting/ReadMe.md

 To automatically log when exceptions occur, and make it (slightly) easier to handle the Grijjy exception report

+**NOTE: This code is meant for Android, iOS and macOS only, i.e. Windows is NOT supported**

 ## Project Configuration

 If using the `DW.GrijjyErrorReporting` unit in your own code, please refer to the comments at the top of that unit.